sunbeam-labs/sbx_coassembly/README.md

     sunbeam init --data_fp /path/to/reads/ /path/to/project/
     printf "A: ['A_d1', 'A_d2', 'A_d3']\nB: ['B_d1', 'B_d3']" > mapping.yml
     sunbeam config modify -i -f /path/to/project/sunbeam_config.yml -s 'sbx_coassembly: {{group_file: {/path/to/mapping.yml}}}'
-    sunbeam run --profile /path/to/project/ all_mapping
+    sunbeam run --profile /path/to/project/ all_coassemble

 N.B.
-For sunbeam versions <4 the last command will be something like `sunbeam run --configfile /path/to/project/sunbeam_config.yml all_mapping`.
+For sunbeam versions <4 the last command will be something like `sunbeam run --configfile /path/to/project/sunbeam_config.yml all_coassemble`.

 ## Configuration